XiaotaoChen/model-quantization/README.md

 bash train.sh config.xxxx
 ```

-Examples of config.xxxx is illustrated below.
+`config.xxxx` is the configuration file.
+Examples of config.xxxx are illustrated below.

 ## Algorithms